Achronite/node-red-contrib-energenie-ener314rt/README.md

 0.3.5|02 Feb 20|Improve error handling for board failure.
 0.3.6|02 Feb 20|Added compile error to README.
 Removed console.log for eTRV Rx (left in by mistake).
 0.3.7|09 Feb 20|Fixed raw tx node for v0.3.x
 0.3.8|TBD|Fixed passing of switchNum into OOK node.
+Fixed node.status showing ERROR for OOK node when there is a message in Rx buffer.
 Added support for payload.state and payload.unit as alternative parameters in OOK node.
 README updates

 ## Dependencies